utkarsh17naik/operations-task-utkarsh/README.md

 ## Practical case: Deployable development environment

 ### Summary of Solution
 Deployed a managed and severless containerised solution on AWS using ECS and Fargate.
-Terraform was used an IAC for automating application infratructure setup on AWS.
+Terraform was used an IAC for automating application infratructure setup and pipeline setup on AWS.
+The solution includes automated import of data after infra setup and updation of config.py DB values during deployment.

+### Tools/Services
+- IAC : Terraform
+- Database: RDS Postgres
+- CI/CD: AWS Codepipeline
+- Containerization: ECS

 ### Pre-requisite
  - AWS CLI